Trickles of Ukrainians escape, but millions more are trapped in dire conditions - KRDO

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Michael Conte, Tim Lister, Olga Voitovych, Josh Campbell, Hannah Ritchie, Julia Kesa, Anastasia Graham-Yooll and Sarah Dean contributed to this report.
+CNN’s Michael Conte, Josh Campbell, Hannah Ritchie, Julia Kesa, Kevin Liptak, Anastasia Graham-Yooll and Sarah Dean contributed to this report.

 Comments